Information and Referral

 - Where can I find out about volunteering opportunities on the Sunshine Coast?

-- Where can I get information about negotiating with my landlord?
+- Where can I get information about landlord & tenant issues?

 In many cases, we’ll refer you to another organization that has the expertise to help you.
-But there are some services the Resource Centre itself offers.
+But there are some services that we offer ourselves:

 - We can help you access online forms or download printable forms.
-We can also help with completing forms and applications (for example, if you need to replace a document or apply for a program like the rental assistance program), or we will refer you to others who are knowledgeable in that particular area.
+We can also help with completing forms and applications or we will refer you to others who are knowledgeable in that particular area.

-If you need help outside the Community Resource Centre’s office hours, or in a language other than English, bc211 is available 24/7, 365 days a year.
+If you need help outside the Resource Centre’s office hours, or in a language other than English, BC211 is available 24/7, 365 days a year.

 - Dial 211 on your telephone.